Austin Reaves NBA Playoffs Player Props: Lakers vs. Warriors

 Austin Reaves Insights vs. the Warriors

-- Reaves has taken 7.7 shots per game this season and made 4.0 per game, which account for 6.7% and 7.4%, respectively, of his team's total.
+- This season, Austin Reaves has made 4.0 field goals per game, which adds up to 7.4% of his team's total makes.

-- He's put up 3.4 threes per game, or 8.4% of his team's shots from beyond the arc this season.
+- He's made 1.3 threes per game, or 9.7% of his team's makes from beyond the arc this season.

-- Reaves' opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.
+- Reaves' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- Defensively, the Warriors are 21st in the NBA, conceding 117.1 points per contest.
+- Conceding 117.1 points per game, the Warriors are the 21st-ranked squad in the league on defense.

-- On the boards, the Warriors are 15th in the league, giving up 43.3 rebounds per contest.
+- Allowing 43.3 rebounds per contest, the Warriors are the 15th-ranked team in the NBA.

-- The Warriors are the 15th-ranked squad in the league, conceding 25.7 assists per game.
+- The Warriors give up 25.7 assists per contest, 15th-ranked in the league.

 Austin Reaves vs. the Warriors